-Potato gnocchi are the most common type of gnocchi eaten in Italy.
-With the right kind of potato they are easy to make and once you have done it, you’ll never go back to buying ready-made! (go straight to recipe)
+Potato gnocchi are the most common type of gnocchi in Italy.
+With the right kind of potato they are easy to make and once you have done it, you’ll never go back to buying ready-made!

-Although gnocchi are treated and served very much like pasta in Italy, I actually rarely eat them as a primo or first course as many Italians do.
-They are just so filling, especially potato gnocchi.
+Although gnocchi are served very much like pasta in Italy, I actually rarely eat them as a primo or first course as many Italians do.
+They are just so filling!
 Better as a one plate meal.
-Also gnocchi are most often served with quite rich sauces based on butter and cream, cheese or meat.
-All wonderfully delicious but leave little room for more food!
+Also Italians often eat gnocchi with quite rich sauces based on butter and cream, cheese or meat.
+All wonderfully delicious, but they leave little room for more food!
 I’d rather just have a second helping of gnocchi!

-Potato gnocchi are the most common type of gnocchi made in Italy but there are other types of gnocchi such as the divine gnocchi alla Romana made from semolina or the more rustic polenta gnocchi.
+Potato gnocchi are the most common type of gnocchi in Italy but there are other types of gnocchi such as the divine gnocchi alla Romana made from semolina or the more rustic polenta gnocchi.
 A favourite of mine are canederli from Northern Italy made with bread, flour and milk.
 Another type of gnocchi I love are those made with ricotta.
-I’ve tried making ricotta gnocchi at home, but so far with no success!
-I know, gotta practice!
-But in the meantime, I have had outstanding success with homemade potato gnocchi!

-Potato gnocchi are basically boiled and mashed or pressed potatoes combined with egg, a pinch of salt and some ‘00’ flour and made into a dough, which is then cut and shaped by hand.
-These gnocchi are then briefly boiled.
+These gnocchi are basically boiled and mashed or pressed potatoes combined with egg, a pinch of salt and some ‘00’ flour and made into a dough, which is then cut and shaped by hand.
+The gnocchi are then briefly boiled.
 While potatoes are the most well-known ingredient, this style of gnocchi can also be made with other starchy vegetables, such as sweet potatoes.